epic-kitchens/epic-kitchens-100-annotations/README.md

 <!-- end badges -->

-> [EPIC-Kitchens-100](https://epic-kitchens.github.io/) is the largest dataset in first-person (egocentric) vision; itself an extension of the [EPIC-Kitchens-55 dataset](https://github.com/epic-kitchens/annotations).
+> [EPIC-Kitchens-100](https://epic-kitchens.github.io/) is the largest dataset in first-person (egocentric) vision; itself an extension of the [EPIC-Kitchens-55 dataset](https://github.com/epic-kitchens/annotations) (formally known as EPIC-Kitchens-2018).

 ## Authors
 Dima Damen (1)